I don’t seem to choose my thoughts.

 … a naïve and foolhardy effort to make too much sense of an absurd existence?

-Then again, freedom may be the most infinitely precious thing in the universe.
+Then again, freedom may be the most infinitely precious thing in the entire cosmos.

 And so I commit myself to freedom… not on logical, but on eminently moral grounds.